Rep. Erin Houchin, Indiana National Guard Open New Modernized Bloomington Armory

-From left to right, retired Brig.
-Gen. Michael A. Kiefer, Lt.
-Col. Aaron Conklin, U.S. Rep. Erin Houchin, Maj.
-Gen. Larry Muennich, State Senator Rodric Bray and State Rep. Dave Hall, cut the ribbon signifying the official opening of the newly renovated Bloomington Readiness Center.
+BLOOMINGTON, Ind. – U.S. Representative Erin Houchin and The Indiana National Guard opened the newly modernized armory in Bloomington.
 The facility is home to the 2nd Battalion, 150th Field Artillery Regiment, a unit with a storied lineage dating back to 1882.

-(Indiana National Guard photo by Staff Sgt.
-Jonah Alvarez)
+The extensive renovation project marks the first significant upgrade to the facility since its original construction in 1959.
+The modernization brings the armory up to current standards, providing the soldiers of the 2nd Battalion, 150th Field Artillery with a state-of-the-art facility for training and operations.

+The way we train and execute our missions has evolved, and we must continue to adapt to these changes.
+Modernization is vital to support training, warfighting readiness, and it is a responsible way to provide cost savings to our state and federal facilities that require maintenance on old and outdated buildings and equipment.

 |Date Taken: